 As I wrote in my last blogI was recently in an emerging market in South East Asia to meet with local and global banks.
 Not only did I uncover some interesting challenges with self-signed certificate for internal encryption, I discovered some surprising thinking about external certificates.
 Even though the value of their business is based on the trust they can offer their customers, many of the banks in South East Asia do not extend that trust to their HTTPS environments.

-While discussing the relative merits of machine identity protection in securing keys and certificates, I learned that these banks just don't understand the concept of value in external certificates.
+While discussing the relative merits of machine identity management in securing keys and certificates, I learned that these banks just don't understand the concept of value in external certificates.
 This point was driven home to me when I learned that a major regional economic development bank was using consumer-grade DV certificates for their external web pages.
 That is a great example of the sort of knowledge gap that some of these banks have.

 Granted, the enterprise banks, the commercial banks, they are a bit better.
 They are using extended validation (EV) certificates from powerhouse certificate authorities.
 But, some of the government-linked banks are just using whatever's the cheapest certificates they can find.
 As long as their sites have that new lock, they're happy.
 So, they don’t yet realize that there's a difference between the value that you pay for those certificates from the big players, versus domain-validation certificates, for example.